w3c/wcag3/guidelines/groups/images-and-media/captions/captions-available-live.md

 :::tests
 <b>Procedure</b>
 For all live audio content:
-1. Check if captions are provided
+1. Check that captions are provided

 <b>Expected results</b>
 * #1 is true